What to Do for Free in San Francisco

 Visit the Fortune Cookie Factory

-If you’re planning to spend some time in Chinatown, it simply wouldn’t be complete without a trip to the Golden Gate Fortune Cookie Factory.
-Visitors can take a free tour to see how these confections are made.
-At the end of the tour, you’ll receive a free sample!
+Located in Chinatown, Golden Gate Fortune Cookie Factory offers visitors a free tour to see how fortune cookies are made, and at the end of the tour, you’ll receive a free sample!

 Take the Kids to a Playground